 CFIA Permits for Emergency Slaughter

-As of July 12, 2007, a permit is required for provincial plants to receive all emergency slaughter cattle, since they all have tissues capable of transmitting bovine spongiform encephalopathy (BSE), known as specified risk material (SRM).
+A permit is required for provincial plants to receive all emergency slaughter cattle, since they all have tissues capable of transmitting bovine spongiform encephalopathy (BSE), known as specified risk material (SRM).
 This allows the Canadian Food Inspection Agency (CFIA) to track and maintain continuous control over SRM, to ensure that it does not enter livestock feed, pet food or fertilizer.
 To learn more about permit application forms (#5405) and the nearest CFIA district office.

 Listeria is the name given to a particular group of species of bacteria.
 Within this group, Listeria Monocytogenes is a bacterium that is found widely in the environment including in soil, vegetation, water, animal feed, and many other places.
 It is also found in the intestines of both animals and humans.
 The problem with Listeria Monocytogenes is that it is more resistant than most disease-causing food-borne bacteria to freezing, drying, high salt levels, nitrite and acid.
 It can also grow at low temperatures and with low oxygen levels such as those found on vacuum packaged meats.
 More information on controlling Listeria in your meat plant.